Important Data

 Progress from KS1

-The progress data is an average based on individual pupil scores.
+The progress data below is an average based on individual pupil scores.

 The progress measures compare pupils’ key stage 2 results to those of other pupils nationally with similar prior attainment